Building a plugin

 In your plugin module, standard NumPy (not the wrapped Autograd version of NumPy) should be imported in all places (i.e., import numpy as np).

-PennyLane plugins allow an external quantum library to take advantage of the automatic differentiation ability of PennyLane.
+PennyLane allows external quantum libraries to take advantage of the automatic differentiation ability of PennyLane via plugins.
 Writing your own plugin is a simple and easy process.
 In this section, we discuss the methods and concepts involved in the device interface.
-To see the implementation of a minimal device, we recommend looking at the implementation in pennylane/devices/reference_qubit.py.
+To see an implementation of a minimal device, we recommend looking at the implementation in pennylane/devices/reference_qubit.py.

 Creating your device